 13 km north of Tolaga Bay, then 7 km via a side road, Anaura Bay is a beautiful bay with a 2-km curve of sandy beach backed by bush-covered hills.
 This was once the domain of Tautini, a grandson of the chief Hauiti from Ūawa, who lived at Toiroa, a pā on the ranges between Anaura and Tokomaru bays.
 Tautini married Hinetamatea, whose name the meeting house at Anaura Bay bears.

-On 21 October 1769 Captain James Cook entered the bay to be greeted by Māori in their canoes.
+On 21 October 1769, James Cook entered the bay to be greeted by Māori in canoes.
 On shore he recorded in-depth descriptions of Māori horticulture.
-The crew of the Endeavour were amazed at the orderliness, regularity and a number of gardens in the area.
+The crew of the Endeavour were amazed at the orderliness, regularity and number of gardens in the area.

-In addition to the marae and a sprinkling of houses, a full-time camping ground and a seasonal Department of Conservation camping area are regularly visited by holidaymakers from Gisborne and other parts of New Zealand.
+In addition to the marae and a sprinkling of houses, a full-time camping ground and a seasonal Department of Conservation camping area are regularly visited by holidaymakers from Gisborne and further afield.
 Anaura Bay Scenic Reserve encompasses 225 hectares; its walkway offers views of both beach and bay.
 Just to its north are Waipare and Nuhiti scenic reserves.

 Settlement 42 km from Gisborne, known also as Loisels Beach, which has grown since 1990 from a single homestead into a small community due to subdivision of the property into small lifestyle blocks.